Throughout history, gardeners have relied on the unique properties of terracotta to keep their plants happy and healthy.

 And, this is a pretty big one:

-We make all our pots in Pennsylvania, USA, using sustainable and safe small manufacturing processes.
+We make all our pots in Dallas TX, USA, using sustainable and safe small manufacturing processes.

 Why is a clay pot good?

 The weight of a clay pot is a bonus when you have a taller plant that is top heavy.

 Plastic pots placed outdoors are susceptible to being blown over, this rarely happens with a clay pot.